Table of Contents Show

 - W-2 forms or tax returns from the last two years to prove you are consistent with making money

-- Banks statements from both checking and savings accounts going back three months to verify your assets and check for any suspicious activity
+- Bank statements from checking and savings accounts go back three months to verify your assets and check for any suspicious activity.

-- Property appraisal to see whether the loan amount is backed by the value of the home
+- Property appraisal to see whether the home’s value backs the loan amount.

 - Title search and insurance to check if there are any liens against the property

-Additional information may be requested if the underwriter has a question about something.
+The bank may request additional information if the underwriter has a question about something.
 Underwriters pay the most attention to deposits made within the last two months.
-If any deposits don’t coincide with your income, they will ask for verification of the deposit’s origination.
+If any deposits don’t coincide with your income, they will ask to verify the deposit’s origination.
 There can be no room for doubt or a judgment call from the underwriter.
-They have to check absolutely everything, and have it confirmed in writing.
-Their own necks are on the line if they make a mistake which is why they’re so careful.
+They have to check absolutely everything and have it confirmed in writing.
+If they make a mistake, their necks are on the line, so they’re careful.

-How fast the underwriting process moves depends a lot on the underwriter.
-There’s not a lot you can do to influence how fast they work.
-However, you can help to eliminate extra steps that will slow down the process.
+How fast the mortgage underwriting process moves depends a lot on the underwriter.
+Unfortunately, you cannot do much to influence how fast they work.
+However, you can help eliminate extra steps that will slow down the process.

 If you have any financial skeletons in the closet, now is the time to confess.
 The underwriting process is incredibly rigorous.
 No matter how well you think you’ve hidden some credit mishap, they will leave no stone unturned in finding it.
-Far better to make a full disclosure early on so it can be evaluated by the underwriter.
-It may not even be a total deal-breaker but simply require extra attention to fix.
-The last thing you want is for something to come up at the last minute which jeopardizes your closing date.
+Far better to make a full disclosure early on so the underwriter can evaluate it.
+It may not even be a total deal-breaker but require extra attention to fix.
+The last thing you want is something to come up at the last minute, jeopardizing your closing date.

-An underwriter can’t do their job without the necessary paperwork.
+The primary reason that most mortgage approvals bog down is that the borrower doesn’t have all their documents in order.
+A mortgage underwriter can’t do their job without the necessary paperwork.
 Your loan officer will have already given you a list of all required documents.
-They wouldn’t have asked for them if they didn’t need them so have everything in order and good to go.
-The primary reason that most mortgage approvals bog down is that the borrower doesn’t have all their documents in order.
+They wouldn’t have asked for them if they didn’t need them to have everything in order and good to go.
 Make some time to compile everything you’ll need or think you’ll need.
-Simply having all the needed paperwork on hand will save you days in the approval process.
+Having all the required paperwork on hand will save you days in the approval process.

-It’s very common for a loan to receive the status of “Approved but with conditions.”
-This is simply a request for further paperwork.
+It is common for a loan to receive the status of “Approved but with conditions.”
+This is merely a request for further paperwork.
 Something may have come up for which the underwriter needs an explanation.
-If you have any non-salary related deposits in your account, then include a paper trail to verify their origination.
-You’re practically at the finish line now so if asked to provide anything then send it immediately.
+If you have any non-salary-related deposits in your account, include a paper trail to verify their origination.
+You’re practically at the finish line now, so if asked to provide anything, then send it immediately.

-The average waiting time in NYC for mortgage approval is 30 days.
+You should soon hear those magic words “clear to close.” the average waiting time in New York City for mortgage approval is 30 days.
 During high-volume months it can be an average of 45-60 days.
-A lot of factors go into deciding how long it will take, most of which are out of your control.
-But at least by taking all necessary precautions you can remove any self-imposed roadblocks.
-If all goes well, you should soon hear those magic works “clear to close.”
+Many factors decide how long it will take, most of which are out of your control.
+But at least by taking all the necessary precautions, you can remove any self-imposed roadblocks.